About the degree

 The School is able to provide two SAS Studentships via the Coffin Fund for Promising Students.
 In 2015-16, the awards are £12,500 to cover tuition fees and contribute towards maintenance costs (where applicable) and will be awarded to two students who have demonstrably excelled in their undergraduate degree.

 Eligibility: The primary criterion on which applications are judged is academic merit.
-The successful applicant will be of exceptional quality, evidenced by previous academic achievement at undergraduate level, with an outstanding mark achieved in the final-year project/dissertation.
+The successful applicant will be of exceptional quality, evidenced by previous academic achievement at an undergraduate level, with an outstanding mark achieved in the final-year project/dissertation.
 Successful applicants will have a genuine and demonstrable interest in undertaking a master’s degree at the School of Advanced Study.
 In addition, awards are open to students who are:

-- Self funded and domiciled in the UK, European Union (EU) or overseas;
+- Self-funded and domiciled in the UK, European Union (EU) or overseas;

 - Studying full time or part time for a maximum of two years;